chiragsakhuja/lc3tools/docs/BUILD.md

 Studio.
 Some of the build system files may need to be changed for other build systems on Windows, as they are untested.

-To build on Windows, first create a `build` directory in the root directory of this project.
+To build on Windows, first create a `build/` directory in the root directory of this project.
 Then create a Visual Studio project with the CMake GUI as
 follows: Open the CMake GUI through the Start Menu or the command line via the `cmake-gui` command.
-Select the root directory of the project as the source and the `build` directory as the target in the CMake GUI.
+Select the root directory of the project as the source and the `build/` directory as the target in the CMake GUI.
 Press the Configure button and then the Generate button.

-Open the Visual Studio solution produced in the `build` directory.
+Open the Visual Studio solution produced in the `build/` directory.
 In Visual Studio select the x64 Release configuration and build the solution.

-Relative to the root directory, the binaries for the command line tools and graders will be built under `build/bin/Release`, and the static library will be built under `build/lib/Release`.
+Relative to the root directory, the binaries for the command line tools and graders will be built under `build/bin/Release/`, and the static library will be built under `build/lib/Release/`.

 ## GUI
 **Ensure that you have already completed the steps outlined in the